mavericks065/KotlinPlayground/src/main/java/au/com/nig/oop/basics/readme.md

 *For each of these instructions do them first in Java then in Kotlin.*

+**BONUS POINT: use only your keyboard**

+Lots of the operations below can be delegated to the IDEA to generate a working code.

 * Create a class Employee
 * Add a few fields: firstName, lastName (as strings), create the associated constructor for it.
-In the Main class print the result of an instanciation of am employee.
+In the Main class print the result of an instanciation of an employee.
 If the result is un-readable make it readable.
 * These fields can be accessible from outside the class.
 Print them in the main. **But they cannot be set.
 They must stay immutable**
-* For the fun propose two ways to do it: with fields firstName, lastName and  firstName2, lastName2.
+* For the fun propose a second way to do it in another class Employee2: with fields firstName, lastName.
+* Come back to Employee
 * Add a new field date of birth (an instant should work fine for now).
-This field does not have to be passed in each of the instanciation and can be null by default.
+This field does not have to be passed in each of the instanciations and must be null by default.
 * Provide the capacity to get the date of birth as well as the capacity of setting the value
 * Propose a function that gives us the age of the employee
 * Add an address field to the employee.
 This field can be passed with the date of birth or just set.